-I did not for this recipe…but I did think about it…you could add bacon for an extra level of flavor.
-If I did add bacon, I would use the bacon grease to toast the pignoli nuts instead of the butter or olive oil.
-Hmmm…now I want bacon!!!
+I did not use bacon for this recipe, but I did think about it.
+Bacon would add an extra level of flavor.
+The bacon grease could have been used to toast the pignoli nuts instead of the butter or olive oil.
+Hmmm.
+Now, I want bacon!!!

 Cook pasta to al dente.
-Drain when finished, but reserve at least a cup of the pasta water.
+Drain when finished.
+Reserve at least one cup of the pasta water.
 Do NOT rinse your pasta.

-Roast the sprouts and garlic until they turn a nice golden brown.
-Check often and stir around so that all sides of the sprouts will get color.
+Roast the Brussels sprouts and garlic until they turn a nice golden brown.
+Check often.
+Stir around so that all sides of the sprouts will get color.
 Be sure not to burn.

 As the nuts are toasting, remove the garlic from the skin and mash up a bit with a fork.
 Add the garlic to the nuts and mash a bit more.

-Immediately add in the heavy whipping cream and 1/2 cup of the pasta water.
+Immediately add in the heavy whipping cream and one-half cup of the pasta water.
 Zest in the lemon and add a few dashes of red pepper flakes.

-Serve in bowls with freshly grated Parmesan cheese and ENJOY!
+Serve the Orecchiette with Roasted Brussels Sprouts in bowls with freshly grated Parmesan cheese and ENJOY!

 I am more than just recipes.
 I love fashion and style too!
 Most importantly, I love my Family (my Hubby and my Fur Babies).
 My Husband (aka my “Kitchen Bitch”) means the world to me.
 He’s pretty damn cool too.
 Not only is he one of the nicest guys you will ever meet, he also has had a lengthy career in professional hockey.
 Not only winning two Stanley Cups with the Pittsburgh Penguins in the early ’90’s, but most recently winning the Calder Cup with the Charlotte Checkers, amongst many other accolades.
 If you live in Charlotte and play hockey, or have a family member who plays, be sure to contact him!